 Both these methods of working can be described as creating.
 It’s just that one is quick and the other is slow! - at least by human ideas of time.
 You could ask the question, “Which is greater, a God who can create a universe in six days, or a God who undertakes 15 billion year projects?”

 Man is created in God’s image and man uses tools for everything he makes.
 He does not build with his bare hands.
 He began with primitive tools such as hammers, saws, axes and files.
 From these he made more complex mechanical tools that began to do his work for him.
 From these he has built ever more sophisticated tools of great power and precision often with highly specialised applications.
 With these tools he can tackle incredibly complex projects such as building massive jet aeroplanes and huge buildings or highly delicate instruments that he never could have made with his bare hands.

 In the same way God made elementary physical laws such as gravity and electromagnetism.
 From these he devised more complicated laws such as nuclear fission and fusion and radioactivity.
-Without being too scientific we could say that from the laws of physics he built the laws of chemistry.
+Without being too scientific, we could say that God built the laws of chemistry from the laws of physics.
 From chemical laws he made the laws of biology, and from these the laws of evolution.
-These and many other laws were his tools for building the universe as a whole, and the world where he has placed us with all its vegetable, animal and human life.
+These and many other laws were his tools for building the universe as a whole, and the world in which he has placed us with all its vegetable, animal and human life.

 Greek mythology believed that the goddess Athena sprang fully clothed out of Zeus’s head.
 We believe Jesus came less dramatically, but far more wonderfully by the normal human process of conception in Mary’s womb.
 (Normal that is as far as most people would have known.)